Xoaib007/MySQL-Notes/README.md

 ### SELECT

-SELECT statements select data from one or more tables.
+SELECT select data from one or more tables.

 ```sql
 -- use asterix (*) to get all the column from the table